intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 - Instance OS    : Ubuntu Server 20.04 LTS - Gen2
 - Instance Encrypted Memory: 64G
 - Instance vCPU  : 16

+Please refer to this `guide <cczoo_ppml_inference_azure.md>`_ for instructions on how to deploy this solution using Azure Kubernetes Service.